Use services and databases in Bitbucket Pipelines

 Bitbucket Pipelines allows you to run multiple Docker containers from your build pipeline.
 You'll want to start additional containers if your pipeline requires additional services when testing and operating your application.
 These extra services may include datastores, code analytics tools and stub webservices.

-You define such additional services (and other resources) in the
+You define these additional services (and other resources) in the

 definitions section of the bitbucket-pipelines.yml file.
-These services can then be referenced in the configuration of each pipeline that needs them.
+These services can then be referenced in the configuration of any pipeline that needs them.

 When a pipeline runs, services referenced in a step of your bitbucket-pipeline.yml will be scheduled to run with your pipeline step.
 These services share a network adapter with your build container and all open their ports on localhost.
 No port mapping or hostnames are required.
 For example, if you were using Postgres, your tests just connect to port 5432 on localhost.
 The service logs are also visible in the Pipelines UI if you need to debug anything.